-There are many defences available to a guarantor which we will explore with you.
-These might include:
+Numerous defences can be available to a guarantor which we can explore with you including:

-- breach of the terms of the principal lending contract by the lender (on which the guarantor can rely)
+- A breach of the terms of the principal lending by the lender (on which the guarantor can rely);

-- a failure by the bank or lender in making demand to comply with the terms of the guarantee
+- failure by the bank/ lender in properly making demand under the guarantee;

-- misrepresentation, for example, a guarantor cannot be induced into entering the guarantee by a misleading statement from the lender
+- misrepresentation, for example, where a guarantor is induced into giving the guarantee by a misleading statement;

-- misconduct on the part of the bank or lender.
+- misconduct on the part of the bank/ lender.

 Fraud and asset recovery

-Dealing with fraud and asset recovery is integral to our practice.
-Fraud appears in all shapes and guises and its activities can give rise to various claims including breach of duty, breach of trust, conspiracy, dishonest assistance and fraudulent trading.
+Dealing with all kinds of fraud and asset recovery is integral to our practice including breach of duty, breach of trust, conspiracy, dishonest assistance, knowing receipt and fraudulent trading.

-In contentious matters we act both for and against office holders whether in bankruptcy, liquidations or administrations.
-We are familiar with all claw-back claims, including wrongful or fraudulent trading, preferences, transactions at undervalue, misfeasance, post-petition dispositions in bankruptcy and transactions defrauding creditors.
+In contentious matters we regularly act for and against office holders in bankruptcy, liquidation and administration situations.
+We are familiar with all claw back claims, including wrongful or fraudulent trading, preferences, transactions at undervalue, misfeasance, post-petition dispositions and transactions defrauding creditors.

-Our team regularly acts for directors and is well versed in claims involving directors duties, Phoenixism or trading with a prohibited name.
-We frequently act in claims of a regulatory nature, for example, defending directors in claims brought by the Government under the Company Directors Disqualification Act, or defending insolvency practitioners in claims brought by their regulatory bodies.
+Our specialised team frequently represents directors and is well versed in claims involving directors’ duties, phoenixism or trading with a prohibited name.
+Further details of our experience in claims against directors is available here.
+We are entirely familiar with regulatory actions, for example, defending directors in claims brought by the Government under the Company Directors Disqualification Act.
+Further details regarding assistance we can give regarding director disqualification can be found here.
+We also have experience of defending insolvency practitioners in claims brought by their regulatory bodies.

 Shareholder & Partnership Disputes

-If out-of-court settlement strategies flounder and recourse to court is unavoidable, we will guide you through the various options.
-There are various procedures available tailored to different circumstances and outcomes.
+If recourse to court is unavoidable, we can guide you through the various options to secure the relief for shareholders or partners.